manekinekko/fancy-marquee/README.md

-drag-n-resize
+fancy-marquee
 ============

-The marquee element is used to insert a scrolling area of text, with custom speed and direction.
+This polymer element is used to insert a scrolling area of text, with custom speed and direction.

 ## Usage